This post may contain affiliate links. Please read my disclosure policy.

 - Use your hands to knead the dough a bit to get it into a nice uniform, smooth ball.
 If it seems terribly dry, add more water, a tablespoon at a time, and if it seems really wet, add more masa, a tablespoon at a time.
 It should be pliable, and stick together well if you gently squeeze a piece between your thumb and fingers.
 If the edges are too crumbly, add more water, and if it doesn't hold it's shape when you squeeze it, add more flour.

 - Wrap tightly in plastic wrap, and allow to rest, at room temperature for 30 minutes.
-You can leave it longer if you need to, but more than hour, it should go in the fridge.
+You can leave it longer if you need to, but if it's more than hour, it should go in the fridge.

 - It's best to cook tortillas on cast iron - like a cast iron griddle, which is what I use, or a cast iron skillet.
 You can cook more at a time on the griddle.
 If I have a lot to make, I use my griddle and both of my skillets, but it's hard for one person to keep up with that many at a time.